allaboutduncan/clu-docs/docs/features/directory-features/enhance.md

 The app uses the Python PIL (Pillow) library to apply an "intelligent" adjustment to each image in the CBZ.&#x20;

-{% hint style="info" %}
-**Analyzing Each Image**
+!!! info "Analyzing Each Image"

     * The function `modified_s_curve_lut()` generates a lookup table (LUT) with 256 values (one for each possible brightness level in an 8-bit image).
     * The S-curve is a mathematical way of adjusting brightness—darker areas get a bit darker, mid-tones are slightly boosted, and highlights remain close to their original brightness.
     * For pixels with brightness **below 128**, the full S-curve effect is applied.
     * For pixels **above 128**, the function blends the original brightness with the S-curve, making the effect more subtle in brighter areas.
-{% endhint %}

 ```python
 def modified_s_curve_lut():